 Just because your customers can’t come to your venue doesn’t mean they can’t see it.
 There are so many ways to host a virtual tour, for every budget and every step of the booking process.
 (In fact, we came up with five ourselves, from panoramic pictures to full-blown 360-degree videos.)
 The key to a good virtual tour is to think about past in-person tours.
 What questions came up often?
 What parts of the venue did customers ask to see?
 Promoting your venue is easiest when you can anticipate your client’s needs.

 Don’t forget about customers who have already booked with you, too.
 They may want to see the venue again, or need to see the lay of the land to establish seating charts and special decorations.
-You may have already sold them on the venue, but their experience is only over when the event is!
+You may have already sold them on the venue, but their experience only ends when the event is over!
 Consider creating a 3D floorplan of your venue using AllSeated or Socials Tables.
 That way, you and your customer can collaborate on seating and table arrangements.

 Offer Online Scheduling

-Because so many are shopping online, make it easy for them to contact you or schedule a virtual meeting.
+Because so many people planning events are browsing for venues online, make it easy for them to contact you or schedule a virtual meeting.
 This lets potential customers instantly reach out—a key part of promoting your venue.
 If they leave your website because they can’t conveniently contact you, they may never return.
 Plus, you can decide what information to gather before they submit any requests.
 That means you can collect important details, like email addresses and event types, so you can properly prepare for the meeting.
 (And contact them for future deals—without spamming, of course.)

 Get Listed

 If you’re not listed on an online event directory, you’re missing out!
 Listing with an online event directory means you don’t just have your own website traffic to leverage—you also have the SEO and search rankings of the directory’s website.
-Even before the COVID-19 outbreak, your customers were shopping online for venues.
 While your main marketing website is perfect for in-depth exploration of your venue (complete with a virtual tour, right?), the trick is getting customers onto your website.

 Anyone planning an event wants to quickly narrow their options down, based on pricing, capacity, and location.
 An online venue directory lets them do all of that from the comfort of their couch.
 Then, they visit the websites of their top venue choices.
 Eventective is an online venue directory for any type of event—from weddings to parties and meetings.
 We offer different listing packages to fit your needs and budget, and interested individuals can contact and book you directly from our website!